 Flower of Life

 The Flower of Life is a geometric figure, a symbol, and, at the same time, a pattern.
-Used since ancient times to indicate the whole of creation and the origin of everything.
+Since ancient times to indicate the whole of creation and the origin of everything.
 Its harmonious structure is made up of overlapping circles, all coming from a central circle, the source of life itself.

 - The Seed of Life,